Service Animals Policy

 Purpose

-To regulate service animals on Cambrian College (‘the College’) property and provide conditions that inform their presence and safety.
-This document was adapted with permission from a variety of Ontario colleges and developed under the scope of the Accessibility for Ontarians with Disabilities Act (AODA) and the Ontario Human Rights Code (OHRC) in a manner consistent with the College’s commitment to creating a campus community that is inclusive of all individuals.
+To regulate service animals on Cambrian College (“the College”) property and provide conditions that inform their presence and safety.
+This policy was developed under the scope of the Accessibility for Ontarians with Disabilities Act (AODA) and the Ontario Human Rights Code (OHRC) in a manner consistent with the College’s commitment to creating a campus community that is inclusive of all individuals.

 Scope